 7. “The Pandorica Opens” / “Big Bang” (season 5, episode 12 / 13)

 From the first go, this is a non-stop roller coaster of tension, action, and hot Italians…or what Amy imagines hot Italians might look like.
 This dusts off the classic Twilight Zone-esque trope of “wait, what if I am the ‘bad guy’?” and gives it fantastic new life.
 And while we never get an entirely satisfactory answer to that question in this episode duo, we get plenty of other payoff.
 The wedding.
 The return of Little Pond.
 River’s brand of justice against a Dalek.
 A fez that launched a million regrettable fez purchases.
 Rory as the Lone Centurion.
-Yes, I shed some eyeball moisture when they showed illustrations of him dragging the Pandorica from a burning building.
+Yes, I shed a tear when they showed illustrations of him dragging the Pandorica from a burning building.
 And then I was reminded that Rory is waaaaay too good for Amy.
 She may love her “Stupid Face”, but I never got the sense that she appreciated him a tenth of what he was worth.
 But I guess, pretty is as pretty does.
 And any grumpiness that seeped into my Amy viewing was washed away the moment she climbed on the table at her wedding reception.
 Go, go Amy power!
 Look at that!
-You aren’t useless.
 Now and then you do something really, really well.
-Thank you.
 And then the Doctor dances.
 Any time the Doctor dances, you know it’s a pretty magical moment.
 This episode combo is a pure delight to watch and really handles the tension well.
 You win this one, Moff.

 6. “Army of Ghosts” / “Doomsday” (season 2, episodes 12 / 13)